clarmso/qa-challenge/Bugs.md

 I have not discovered a consistent workaround on how to get this setting saved.
 I put this bug as low priority because it shouldn't affect the functionality of the application.

 Note that I've tried to write a test on this bug but the checkbox is not checkable by Cypress.
 The error message is the following.
 Using the "force" option does not solve the issue.
+The failing test is in `account-settings.spec.ts`.

 ```
 Timed out retrying after 15050ms: cy.check() failed because this element: